Dr. Leff’s Guide to Living a Longer and Healthier Life

 It’s important to include cardio, strength training, and flexibility stuff in your routine – all have different benefits.
 My current routine includes running (I typically run in two half marathons a year), biking, mountain biking, strength training, yoga, walking, and swimming.
 In the winter I also ski.

 Use it or lose it also applies to the brain.
 Take up a new hobby.
 Learn a new skill.
 Learn a new language.
 Reading and writing helps keep my brain busy.
+I recently joined the Civil Air Patrol and have been learning lots of new stuff for that.

 Use it or lose it also applies to sex.
 If you are not blessed with a partner with whom you enjoy an active sex life, masturbate.
 It keeps everything in working order should you later get a partner, and for men it can also help keep your prostate happy, so you don’t have to pee in the middle of the night so often.
 Having more frequent orgasms is also associated with a lower risk of prostate cancer.
 Besides, it’s a great stress reducer.